Aperture-Diversion/Rasbot/README.md

 <hr>

 Rasbot is made with Twython and can do pretty cool things.
-Twython is a Python wrapper for the Twitter API, which is here run by a Raspberry Pi 2, 24/7/365/until-it-dies.
+Twython is a Python wrapper for the Twitter API, which is here run by a Raspberry Pi 2 (not 24/7 anymore).

 <hr>